jttoivon/exclude/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The goal of exclude is to keep track of excluded dataframe rows.
+It aims to be non-intrusive and descriptive.
+Non-intrusive here means that, for example, the base R `subset()` function or the `dplyr` `filter()` function don’t need wrappers, and can be called as always.
+The exclusions are measured and logged using additional function calls (`init_exclude()` and `exclude()`).
+The logging is descriptive in that user can specify a high-level description of the exclusion to the `exclude()` function instead of a mechanical description of how the exclusion was done.
+For example, the exclusion message can be “exclude minors” instead of “`filter(age >= 18)`”.

 ## Installation